 HOW WE WORK

-We approach cross border environment and peacebuilding issues by first developing a regional strategy.
+In addition, we approach cross border environment and peacebuilding issues by first developing a regional strategy.
 We hire local researchers – Palestinian, Jordanian and Israeli – to gain a regional understanding as to the root cause of the problem and then develop a common vision as to how we might be able to influence decision makers, the media and the general public.
 A key to our success has been that once the common vision has been developed, our staff from our respective offices take the same vision and present it to their respective audiences; Palestinian to Palestinian, Jordanian to Jordanian and Israeli to Israeli.

 Our projects can be categorized according to the following themes: